 - The NIH defines HGT as “the deliberate transfer into human research participants of either:

-If you are unsure whether a trial will require IBC approval, please send the Sponsor Protocol to the Office for Research Compliance, Research Safety Office at IBC@iu.edu for guidance.
+If you are unsure whether a trial will require IBC approval, please send the Sponsor Protocol and the Investigator Brochure to the Research Safety Compliance Office (RSCO) at IBC@iu.edu for guidance.